gabdzo/backstage-microservice-template/docs/adrs/0005-authentication-strategy.md

+---
+parent: Architectural Decisions
+nav_order: 5
+---
-# 5. Authentication Strategy
+# Use Multi-provider OAuth2 for Authentication

-* Status: accepted
-* Deciders: Platform Engineering Team, Security Team
-* Date: 2024-03-20
-* Technical Story: Need for secure and flexible authentication solution

 ## Context and Problem Statement

 How should we implement authentication in our Backstage deployment?
-We need a solution that is secure, supports multiple providers, and integrates with existing systems.

-## Decision Drivers

-* Security requirements
-* Integration capabilities
-* User experience
-* Maintenance overhead
-* Compliance needs
-* Flexibility requirements
+How can we ensure secure access while supporting multiple authentication providers?

 ## Considered Options